jdevuyst/comprehend/README.md

 Here, `s` can either be an indexed or a regular set; `cache` is expected to be an object that implements both `clojure.core.cache/CacheProtocol` from [`core.cache`](https://github.com/clojure/core.cache) and `c/CacheProtocolExtension`.

-Notice that the purpose of `c/CacheProtocolExtension` is to allow for caching mechanisms that evict intermediate results (only) when they become invalid.
+The purpose of `c/CacheProtocolExtension` is to allow for caching mechanisms that evict obsolete intermediate results as elements are added or removed.
 Such a cache is currently not included out of the box, however.

+Notice that for some types of caches it might be useful to inspect the cache key.
+This key is defined as `[f args]` and its associated value is `(apply f args)`.

 ## Other features